-Throughout your journey as a pickleball player, you may find yourself hitting the ball a bit higher than you would like, more frequently than you would like.
+Throughout your journey as a pickleball player you may find yourself sending your shot over to your opponent’s side higher than you would like more frequently than you would like.

-What separates a great pickleball player from the rest is their ability to keep the ball low during competition.
+What separates a great pickleball player from the rest is their ability to keep the ball low at key moments and on demand.
 Keeping the ball low makes it more challenging for your opponent to make successful aggressive plays against you.

 In this article, we look at some of the best ways of keeping the ball low in pickleball.